studioeng/ACEProK1Series/README.md

 ### Sensor Installation
 1. **Extruder Sensor**: The first sensor in the extruder
 2. **Toolhead Sensor**: The bottom sensor in the extruder at the cutter
-3. **Wiring**: Connect sensors to configured pins with pullup resistors
+3. **Wiring**: Connect sensors to toolhead board in spots designated in cfs upgrade kit instructions

 ### USB Connection
 Connect the ACE Pro unit to your printer's host computer via USB.
 The driver will automatically detect the device.